drwhut/tabletop-club/docs/custom_assets/asset_packs/file_types.rst

 Save File
 ---------

-Save files are used to load back a saved state within OpenTabletop.
+Save files are used to load back a saved state within Tabletop Club.
 They use the ``.ot`` extension.

 To create a save file when in-game, go to the menu and click